 10 Possible Reasons of Feeling Tired

 Is it lack of sleep, or could there be something else that makes you feel so wiped out at the middle of the day?
 Being constantly tired can cause you problems.
-So why do you feel tired all the time?
+So why are you feeling tired all the time?

 Feeling tired is extremely common.
 But being tired and wiped out every day is a matter of concern.
 Fatigue is a common symptom of several conditions, but in most cases it is usually caused by simple lifestyle factors.

-Any severe illness, especially painful ones, can make you tired.
-But some quite minor illnesses can also leave you feeling washed out.
+Any severe illness, especially painful ones, can make you feel tired.
+But some quite minor illnesses can also leave you feeling tired.
 Here are 10 health conditions known to cause fatigue.

 It’s a disorder that makes it hard for your blood to move oxygen around your body.
 A common type is called “iron-deficiency” anemia.